the7establishment/DayInTheLife/README.md

 # DayInTheLife

-A platform dedicated to showcasing the day in the lives of different walks of life.
+A platform dedicated to showcasing the day in the lives of different users.

 ➖